NBA Countdown Analyst, Co-host Jalen & Jacoby

 Jalen Rose is a studio analyst appearing on a variety of ESPN shows including First Take and Get Up.
 He is a co-host of the popular podcast and afternoon TV show, Jalen & Jacoby, and has been a studio analyst for NBA Countdown — ABC and ESPN’s pre-game show– since 2012.
 Rose also provides NBA analysis for ESPN news and information programming, including SportsCenter and ESPN Radio.

 Now in its eighth year, the Jalen & Jacoby podcast first began as a passion project.
 As the podcast developed into a hit in the summer of 2011, it grew to include a YouTube show, which then led to an opportunity to host a national ESPN radio show.
-From the radio show, Jalen & Jacoby grew – yet again – into a late-night TV show before making this most recent progression into the 2 p.m.
-ET timeslot on ESPN2.
+From the radio show, Jalen & Jacoby grew – yet again – into a late-night TV show before making this most recent progression into the 4 p.m.
+ET time slot on ESPN.

 Previously, Rose served as an analyst on men’s college basketball game coverage and on College GameDay – the eight-week Saturday college basketball studio program originating from the site of ESPN’s Saturday Primetime telecast.
 Rose joined ESPN in 2007 as a regular contributor to the network’s NBA coverage.

 While still playing in the NBA, Rose began working for Fox Sports Net’s Best Damn Sports Show Period, including his own lifestyle-oriented Jammin’ With Jalen segment.
 Shortly after retiring in 2007, Rose joined ESPN and also created Three Tier Entertainment (TTE), a Los Angeles-based production and management company.
 TTE produces commercial projects with a worldwide mass appeal for film, television and the web, including ESPN Films’ The Fab Five.